leehagaman/spacepoint_ssv/README.md

 ```
 python3 -m venv venv
 source venv/bin/activate # run this again each time you interact with the code, the rest of the steps here are only needed once

-# run the command corresponding to your machine and pip here: https://pytorch.org, for example `pip install torch torchvision torchaudio`
+# check that these match your machine and OS and CUDA version, this causes the project to only work on Nvidia

-# check that these match your CUDA version, this causes the project to only work on Nvidia
+pip install torch torchvision torchaudio # or other command from https://pytorch.org
 pip install spconv-cu126
 pip install torch-scatter -f https://data.pyg.org/whl/torch-2.7.0+cu126.html
 pip install flash-attn --no-build-isolation